IvarHenckel/WorldCupGuesser/README.md

 // with one parameter we should be able to insert another csv file with legal player names.
 This can be used to check that there are no unknown player names in any players file.

 ## TODO:
+1. Correct the error, I get 172 using the reference file.
+But I should get 74 * 2.
+(For matches I get 52 but should get 25x2, for placement and group points I get 78 but I should get 22x2, for goal difference I get 42 but I should get 2x27).
+Since I get more points than I should it is likely not because we are missing a match.
-1. Add tests
+2. Add tests
-2. Make bool player_check_correct(player_t* reference); if reference is null we only check simple stuff (reference file).
+3. Make bool player_check_correct(player_t* reference); if reference is null we only check simple stuff (reference file).
-3. Add better output.
+4. Add better output.
 Write out points whenever points are scored rather than just
-4. Add some type of delay.
+5. Add some type of delay.
 Either a delay of seconds for each point but we could also make it interactive so that the user presses something.
 Hmm actually, you could just redirect everything to a txt with ">" and handle the delay manually.